Behind the Scenes

 Our scoring system turns over every stone.
 For example, off-balance sheet debt such as pension obligations is evaluated, forward-looking analyst estimates are reviewed to see if anything is changing for the worse, and industry-specific metrics are utilized when appropriate (such as funds from operations for REITs).
 We take our scores very seriously.

-Dividend Safety Scores are available for over 1,300 stocks, update daily using professional data feeds, and primarily change when new earnings reports are released.
+Dividend Safety Scores are available for about 1,000 stocks, update daily using professional data feeds, and primarily change when new earnings reports are released.
 Scores are kept completely up-to-date to ensure you always have the most timely and accurate information in front of you.

 Per the legend below, scores range from 0 to 100.
 A score of 50 represents a borderline safe payout, but conservative investors are best off sticking with companies that score over 60 for Dividend Safety.